-Full details of the Infineon CYW43439 can be found in the datasheet.
+Full details of the Infineon CYW43439 can be found on the Infineon website.

 3.9.
 Debugging

 Pico W brings the RP2040 serial wire debug (SWD) interface to a three-pin debug header.
 To get started using the debug port see the Debugging with SWD section in the Getting started with Raspberry Pi Pico book.